 The stand-off with the German Tiger tank is almost an exact remake of the ending to The Good, the Bad and the Ugly.
 Not only are the mannerisms the same, the film score is almost identical.
 On top of this, the sound team also dubbed the sound of jangles over the scene, but you can only hear them if you listen closely.

 The Yugoslavian Army’s fleet of M4 Shermans

-Those aware of Kelly Heroes‘ production are aware the film was largely filmed in Yugoslavia, but have you ever wondered why?
+Those aware of Kelly Heroes‘ production know the film was largely filmed in Yugoslavia – but have you ever wondered why?
 It’s because the Yugoslavian Army had a large quantity of M4 Shermans at the time, meaning they could feature the armored vehicles in the movie.

 The Tiger tanks in Kelly’s Heroes were actually Russian T-34s